Scheduling Jobs

 Interactive Jobs (Single Node)#

 Resources for interactive jobs are attained either using salloc.
-To get resources on a compute node interactively consider the example below.
+To request a compute node from the Checkpoint all partition (ckpt-all) interactively consider the example below.

 In this case you are requesting a slice of the standard compute node class that your group mylab contributed to the cluster.
 You are asking for 4 compute cores with 10GB of memory for 2 hours and 30 minutes spread across 1 node (single machine).
 The salloc command will automatically create an interactive shell session on an allocated node.